Pajo16/European-Bicycle-Platform/README.md

 Change Control
 -------------
 Don't embarrass yourself by asking for write access to the Master Branch if you are not an appointed Configuration Engineer.
 Your request will be denied.
-Create your own branch, or request access to one of the supporting branches.
+Create your own branch (Clone), or request access to one of the supporting branches.

 Change Masters are required to merge to the Master Branch.